rhdtownsend/msg/docs/source/appendices/grid-tools/make_bb_photgrid.rst

 .. option:: --lambda=VALUE

-   Wavelength of monochromatic intensity.
+   Wavelength of monochromatic intensity (:math:`\angstrom`).
 If not specified, then bolometric intensities are calculated.

 .. option:: -l --grid-label=NAME